EscapedShadows/Api-Hostify/README.md

 ## So why did I create this project?

 Because I know what a pain it is to write a simple and clean API, making it work, bug fixing and then the system implementations, writing the documentation, maintaining the project and just cause I like free stuff lmao.

+---

+# Future Plans

+In the future, I plan on:
+- Adding a system to export all data of a bucket or of the entire API at once
+- Backups that can be configured
+- Idk I'm not good at planning..
+I'm hungry

+---

+# Setup

+Please be patient, I'm lazy :3